 On Sunday he couldn’t believe his luck when he got a big red cabbage bigger than his head (this is very big) for €1.
 Score!
 He also picked up buckets of other vegetables including some fresh kale, carrots, apples and parsnips for under a fiver.

-What better side dish to put with some pork chops than braised red cabbage.
+What better side dish to put with turkey than braised red cabbage?
 It’s lovely hot or cold.
 In fact, I had some cold today with some cheese on toast for lunch.

 - 15g of butter

 - 1 teaspoon each of ground ginger, cumin and coriander

 - 300g shredded red cabbage

 - 2 tablespoons of white wine/white balsamic vinegar

 Melt the butter in a large saucepan on a medium heat.
 Sprinkle in the ground spices and stir for about a minute so that they toast in the warmth.
 Add the apples and coat them in the spiced butter.
 Stir around for 5 minutes until they soften.

 Take the cabbage and add it to the saucepan, stir so it’s mixed with the apples then add the sugar, vinegar and water.
 Stir well until the sugar dissolves.
 Turn the heat to medium low, cover the saucepan and simmer for 60 minutes, stirring occasionally so that it doesn’t stick to the bottom of the saucepan.